Elizabeth Lee

 Graduate Research Assistant, Graduate Research Mentor, & Research Team Coordinator

-Elizabeth Lee (she/her) is a graduate student at the University of Minnesota Duluth in the Master of Arts in Psychological Science (MAPS) program, counseling/clinical track.
+Elizabeth Lee 🔉 (she/her) is a 2nd year graduate student at the University of Minnesota Duluth in the Master of Arts in Psychological Science (MAPS) program, counseling/clinical track.
 Elizabeth graduated from the University of Minnesota–Twin Cities in May 2020 with a Bachelor of Sciences in Psychology and minor in Neuroscience.
 While at the University of Minnesota, she volunteered at the Aurora Center as a direct service advocate for victim/survivors of sexual assault, relationship violence, sexual harassment, and stalking.
-After graduating, she started a position at the Avanti Center, a DBT-based youth residential facility, as a Residential Counselor for adolescents experiencing mental health crises.
-She was then promoted to be a Unit Supervisor at the Avanti Center and coached employees on behavior management techniques before she transitioned into the MAPS program.
+After graduating, she worked for two years at the Avanti Center, a DBT-based youth residential facility for adolescents.
+Currently, Elizabeth is a clinical intern at Northwood Children’s Services.

-With these experiences, she has developed an interest in conceptualizing how mindfulness-based techniques can serve those who have experienced various forms of abuse and trauma.
+With these experiences, Elizabeth has developed an interest in embodiment-based trauma interventions, mindfulness-based interventions, and TIC.
 Elizabeth started her journey at the Mind-Body Trauma Care Lab in summer 2021 to expand her research skills and knowledge.
-In her free time, she enjoys hiking, photography, yoga, and staying active.
+In her free time, she enjoys hiking, photography, and staying active.

 leex8075@umn.edu